-WASHINGTON (Reuters) - President Donald Trump on Friday will order the U.S. Treasury Department to review Obama-era rules written to discourage U.S. companies from moving their headquarters overseas to cut their tax bills, Treasury Secretary Steven Mnuchin said.
+WASHINGTON - President Donald Trump on Friday promised a big announcement about tax reform next week and ordered an administration review of Obama-era tax rules written to discourage U.S. companies from relocating overseas to cut their tax bills.

-Mnuchin told reporters at a briefing that an executive order to be signed by Trump later in the day will direct Treasury to review tax-related regulations adopted over the past 18 months under former President Barack Obama.
+Trump on Friday also signed an executive order directing the Treasury to review tax-related regulations adopted over the past 18 months under former President Barack Obama.

 Asked if that would include rules against tax-driven foreign corporate deals known as inversions, Mnuchin said: "It's one of the significant things and one of the things we would be looking at."

 Trump and Republicans in Congress view tax reform as the best vehicle for eliminating what they say are tax incentives for U.S. companies to move their headquarters, manufacturing facilities and jobs overseas.